Elizabeth & The Lion – 2012 – FRACTIONAL SOVEREIGN SET OF 3

-In 2012 Britain will celebrate an event that has happened just once in our history before, the Diamond Jubilee of our beloved monarch.
-Her Majesty Queen Elizabeth II will reach the 60th anniversary of her reign, a milestone that has only ever been celebrated for one other monarch – her great-great-grandmother Queen Victoria.
+In 2012 Britain celebrated an event that has happened just once in our history before, the Diamond Jubilee of our beloved monarch.
+Her Majesty Queen Elizabeth II will reach the 60th anniversary of her reign, a milestone that has only ever been celebrated for one other monarch - her great-great-grandmother Queen Victoria.

 As part of the joyous celebrations of this grand occasion, a gold set comprised of sovereign, half sovereign, and quarter sovereign has been released.
 The design on all three coins in this gold set features Elizabeth II and the Lion, a link to the tale of Una and the Lion.
 The tale of Una and the Lion has its origins in the epic poem ‘The Faerie Queene’ by Edmund Spenser.
 It is the longest poem in English literature.
 It was written as a tribute to another of our greatest monarchs - Queen Elizabeth I - whose reign spanned over 44 years.